peekjef72/httpapi_exporter/README.md

 Most of the time the access to a http api requires an authentication.
 It is the case for the 3 contribs (hp3par, veeam, netscaler).
 The exporter allows you 2 modes:

  - to define the authentication parameters statically for each target.
  - to define a dictionnary (map) of authentications and then to use it a target definition, or even to set it in the prometheus query.

-The auth parameters are :
+The auth parameters are:

 - mode: should be
   - basic: use http basic authentication: the "user" and "password" values will be sent in the http header request
   - token: use bearer token to authenticate
   - script: user, password will be used in the login script to access the api.
 - user
 - password
 - token

 The user, password and token values can be raw strings or retrive the values from environment variables.
 To use env var the value must be prefixed by "$env:" followed by the name of the variable.